changeworld/azure-docs.ja-jp/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 <properties
-   pageTitle="Visual Studio からの Azure アプリケーションの発行またはデプロイの準備 | Microsoft Azure" description="クラウド サービスとストレージ アカウント サービスを設定し、Azure アプリケーションを構成する手順を説明します。"
-   services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Prepare to publish or deploy an Azure application from Visual Studio | Microsoft Azure" description="Learn the procedures to set up cloud and storage account services and configure your Azure application." services="visual-studio-online" documentationCenter="na" authors="TomArcher"